quality-liquid/cupid_code/Documentation/Design/Requirements/new-requirements-team3.md

     - Bugs should be fixed within 24 hours of a bug being reported

+#### Could-Have
+##### Scalability
+- The system will be scalable to accommodate a growing user base.

 ### Non-Functional Requirements for the Server
+#### Must-Have
-#### Performance
+##### Performance
 - The server should be able to handle at least 1,000 concurrent orders per second during peak times to meet high demand.
-- API response times should be below 300 milliseconds for standard requests to ensure a fast and responsive system.
-#### Scalability
--  The server’s architecture should support horizontal scaling, meaning it can handle an increasing number of users by adding more resources, such as load balancers.
-- It should be able to dynamically scale up or down based on traffic surges, especially during special events or promotions.
-#### Availability
+##### Availability
 - The server should have an uptime of 99.99%, with robust failover systems in place to handle any unexpected outages.
-- Regular backups and disaster recovery measures should be implemented to prevent data loss in case of a server failure.
-#### Security
+##### Security
 - Passwords must be encrypted both in transit and in the database to protect sensitive information.
 - The server must comply with industry standards when handling payment data.
 - Regular security patches and continuous monitoring should be implemented to detect and mitigate potential threats.
+##### Compliance
+- The server must comply with data protection regulations, such as GDPR, if the business serves customers in regions with strict data privacy laws.
+- Proper management of user consent should be implemented for data collection and usage, ensuring compliance with legal requirements.

+#### Should-Have
+##### Scalability
+- The server’s architecture should support horizontal scaling, meaning it can handle an increasing number of users by adding more resources, such as load balancers.
+- It should be able to dynamically scale up or down based on traffic surges, especially during special events or promotions.
+##### Availability
+- Regular backups and disaster recovery measures should be implemented to prevent data loss in case of a server failure.
+##### Monitoring and Logging
+- Comprehensive logging must be implemented to track user activities, server performance, and order transactions for future analysis and troubleshooting.
+##### Latency
+- The system should be designed to ensure low latency for real-time order updates and status tracking, providing users with a seamless experience.

+#### Could-Have
+##### Performance
+- API response times should be below 300 milliseconds for standard requests to ensure a fast and responsive system.
-#### Maintainability
+##### Maintainability
 - The server architecture should be modular, allowing for easier updates and modifications without disrupting service.

+#### Wont-Have
-Monitoring and Logging
+##### Monitoring and Logging
-- Comprehensive logging must be implemented to track user activities, server performance, and order transactions for future analysis and troubleshooting.
 - Real-time monitoring tools should be in place to detect issues with server load, latency, or failures, allowing for prompt response to any problems.
-Latency
-- The system should be designed to ensure low latency for real-time order updates and status tracking, providing users with a seamless experience.
-#### Compliance
-- The server must comply with data protection regulations, such as GDPR, if the business serves customers in regions with strict data privacy laws.
-- Proper management of user consent should be implemented for data collection and usage, ensuring compliance with legal requirements.

 ### Business Requirements

-#### Functional

-##### Must-have
+#### Must-have
 - The application must accommodate three types of users: Daters, Cupids, and admin managers.
 - Daters and Cupids must be able to create an account which they can log back into.
 - Admins must be able to access user information of daters and cupids.
 - Payments must be properly processed from the correct source to the correct destination, whether that be the cupid, the third party business, or to the company.
 - The application must be able to connect to a payment-processing API such as Stripe or Paypal in order to process all payments.
+- The application must comply with data privacy laws.
+- The application must comply with state-specific recording laws.
+- The application must align with the company's design requirements, such as colors, fonts, and logo.
+- The application must be completed by December 7th, 2025.

-##### Should-have
+#### Should-have
 - The application should be able to process payment from daters.
 - The application should be able to provide payment to cupids for their services.
 - The application should be able to process payments to third party business in order to purchase food, tickets, or any other items needed for dates.